KwasiKK/hardhat-smartcontract-lottery-fcc/README.md

 You're contract is now setup to be a tamper proof autonomous verifiably random lottery.
 Enter the lottery by running:

 ```
-yarn hardhat run scripts/enter.ts --network rinkeby
+yarn hardhat run scripts/enter.js --network goerli
 ```

 ### Estimate gas cost in USD

 To get a USD estimation of gas cost, you'll need a `COINMARKETCAP_API_KEY` environment variable.
 You can get one for free from [CoinMarketCap](https://pro.coinmarketcap.com/signup).

-Then, uncomment the line `coinmarketcap: COINMARKETCAP_API_KEY,` in `hardhat.config.ts` to get the USD estimation.
+Then, uncomment the line `coinmarketcap: COINMARKETCAP_API_KEY,` in `hardhat.config.js` to get the USD estimation.
 Just note, everytime you run your tests it will use an API call, so it might make sense to have using coinmarketcap disabled until you need it.
 You can disable it by just commenting the line back out.

 ## Verify on etherscan

 If you deploy to a testnet or mainnet, you can verify it if you get an [API Key](https://etherscan.io/myapikey) from Etherscan and set it as an environemnt variable named `ETHERSCAN_API_KEY`.
 You can pop it into your `.env` file as seen in the `.env.example`.

-In it's current state, if you have your api key set, it will auto verify kovan contracts!
+In it's current state, if you have your api key set, it will auto verify goerli contracts!

 However, you can manual verify with:

 ```
-yarn hardhat verify --constructor-args arguments.ts DEPLOYED_CONTRACT_ADDRESS
+yarn hardhat verify --constructor-args arguments.js DEPLOYED_CONTRACT_ADDRESS
 ```

-### Typescript differences

-1. `.js` files are now `.ts`
-2. We added a bunch of typescript and typing packages to our `package.json`.
-They can be installed with:
-    1. `yarn add @typechain/ethers-v5 @typechain/hardhat @types/chai @types/node ts-node typechain typescript`
-3. The biggest one being [typechain](https://github.com/dethcrypto/TypeChain)
-    1. This gives your contracts static typing, meaning you'll always know exactly what functions a contract can call.
-    2. This gives us `factories` that are specific to the contracts they are factories of.
-See the tests folder for a version of how this is implemented.
-4. We use `imports` instead of `require`.
-Confusing to you?
-[Watch this video](https://www.youtube.com/watch?v=mK54Cn4ceac)
-5. Add `tsconfig.json`

 # Linting